Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Introduction

 \section{Introduction}

 Studying spin models in the neighborhood of the critical temperature numerically, the presence of corrections to scaling hampers the extraction of universal quantities.
 The straight forward approach to reduce the effect of corrections to scaling is to simulate larger and larger lattices.
 It is more economic to study a family of models, and tune one or more parameters of the family such that the amplitude of the leading correction vanishes.
 This idea dates back to \cite{ChFiNi,FiCh}, where it is implemented by using high temperature series expansions.
 The idea had been picked up in finite size scaling (FSS) \cite{Barber} studies using Monte Carlo simulations in refs. \cite{BlLuHe95,Ballesteros,KlausStefano}, where the universality class of the three-dimensional Ising model had been studied.
 The idea has been applied successfully to the XY \cite{Tibor,XY1,XY2,myClock}, the Heisenberg \cite{myO3O4,ourHeisen,myIco}, and the disordered Ising \cite{ourdilute} universality classes in three dimensions, resulting in accurate estimates of critical exponents.
 Note that the related improvement programme initiated by Symanzik \cite{Sy83} is an indispensable building block in today's lattice QCD simulations.
-Here we study a lattice model with a second order phase transition in the universality class of the three-dimensional Ising model.
+An open question is, whether this programme can be extended successfully to subleading corrections.
+Here we do not answer this question in general but consider one particular case.
+We study a lattice model with a second order phase transition in the universality class of the three-dimensional Ising model.
 We extend the idea of eliminating corrections to scaling to subleading corrections that are caused by spatial anisotropy.

 In the last years, the conformal bootstrap (CB) method brought enormous progress in the study of critical phenomena in three dimensions.
 In contrast to previous methods, the starting point is not a Hamiltonian.
 Instead, conformal invariance and qualitative features of the fixed point are the basis of the analysis.
 The programme has provided highly accurate results for critical exponents and for operator product expansion coefficients.
 For a recent review see, for example, ref. \cite{PoRyVi19}.
 In particular, in the case of the three-dimensional Ising universality class, detailed information on correction exponents is provided.
 See table 2 of ref. \cite{Simmons-Duffin:2016wlq}.